NSAPH-Data-Processing/us_census_time_series_extractor/README.md

 **American Community Survey 1-Year Data and Hispanic Variable**

-Hispanic data was incorporated starting from the 2009 ACS 1-year estimates and hence not available for the years 20005-2008 for ACS 1-Year estimates and marked as NULL in the data.
+Hispanic data was incorporated starting from the 2009 ACS 1-year estimates and hence not available for the years 20005-2008 for ACS 1-Year estimates.

 ## Run